Annapurna Sanctuary

 Clothing: What to wear?

-• Dry Fit T-shirts: at least 2 to 3 that are quick to dry and soak the sweat easily
+• Dry Fit T-shirts: at least 2 to 3 that are quick to dry and absorb sweat easily

 • Breathable hiking pants or shorts